-In one of the most isolated communities in the nation, eighty Native Alaskans face the social and existential struggles of life in a rapidly changing climate.
+In one of the most isolated communities in the nation, seventy Native Alaskans face the social and existential struggles of life in a rapidly changing climate.
 This is the island of Little Diomede.

 About the Subject